TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/lua/index.md

 -- Print converted value
 print(convertToDecimal(input))

 ```

 {% endraw %}

-[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Lua](https://sampleprograms.io/languages/lua) was written by:
+Roman Numeral in [Lua](https://sampleprograms.io/languages/lua) was written by:

 - Jeremy Grifski
 - jketterer

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 19:22:39.
-The solution was first committed on Oct 28 2019 13:27:00.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution